PhD & Doctorate in International Relations Programs

-A Doctorate in International Relations program allows individuals who are interested in exploring and researching ideologies, policies, and statistics related to international security, economy, politics and law.
+A International Relations Doctorate allows individuals who are interested in exploring and researching ideologies, policies, and statistics related to international security, economy, politics and law.
 Most doctorate degree programs require students to complete a dissertation or publish original research, as well as pass a comprehensive examination in order to graduate.
 Some programs may necessitate learning a foreign language.

 International Relations is the academic field that studies how countries, governments, leaders and international organizations interact with one another.
-It also examines how these relationships affect global systems such as the economy or foreign affairs.
-Typically, International Relations PhD programs offer learners a combination of training in theory and methodology relating to international relations and issues.
+It also examines how these relationships affect global systems such as the economy or foreign affairs, according to the BLS.
+Typically, International Relations Doctoral Degree offer learners a combination of training in theory and methodology relating to international relations and issues.
 Students may be exposed to political theories, philosophies, social inquiries, international organization and law.
 Some programs allow students to personalize their degree by choosing their own curriculum.